Diebeck/Cool-Programs-for-CC-Tweaked/README.md

 ```

-### CC Link Installer
+### AI Installer
-Installs CC Link, a program that listens to a specific pastebin page and runs any commands on it.
+Installs a program that listens to a specific pastebin page and runs any commands on it.
+Primarily used to "install an AI".
+Could be repurposed, but I don't care that much.
 ```

 ```